michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-02-12-using-tumblr-take-back-internet.md

 While I love Tumblr for the simplicity of creating video, image and link posts, I don’t like the way the URL for those posts look like.
 There’s always a unique ID between the blog URL and the post name.
 It’s there to be easier on Tumblr’s servers, which is of little interest for the user.
 But anyway, I digress.

-Having the data on Tumblr’s servers is not _actually_ owning the data, but it’s much easier to get it out from Tumblr than from Twitter or Facebook.
+Having the data stored on Tumblr’s servers is not _actually_ owning the data, but it’s much easier to get it out from Tumblr than from Twitter or Facebook.

 I stopped after a while and decided “what the heck, I just post to Twitter and Facebook again.”
-All these post are ephemeral and I don’t need to hold on to them.
-I even deleted my 8 year old Tumblr and moved part of the data into this blog.
+All these posts are ephemeral and I don’t need to hold on to them.
+I even deleted my 8 year old Tumblr and moved some posts into this blog.